vercre/vc/CONTRIBUTING.md

 ## Contributing Code

-Unless you are fixing a known bug, we **strongly** recommend discussing it with the core team via a GitHub issue before getting started to ensure your work is consistent with Credentials's roadmap and architecture.
+Unless you are fixing a known bug, we **strongly** recommend discussing it with the core team via a GitHub issue before getting started to ensure your work is consistent with Vercre's roadmap and architecture.

 All contributions are made via pull request.
 Note that **all patches from all contributors get reviewed**.
 After a pull request is made other contributors will offer feedback, and if the patch passes review a maintainer will accept it with a comment.
 When pull requests fail testing, authors are expected to update their pull requests to address the failures until the tests pass and the pull request merges successfully.